SnehashisRatna/recipe-ingredient-ner/README.md

 - Enter recipe text

--View extracted entities
+- View extracted entities

--Display results in a table format
+- Display results in a table format

 This makes the project easier to demonstrate and test without external tools.